shubhiupa19/VibeCheck/README.md

 (__TODO__: a brief one or two paragraph, high-level description of your project)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Creating meaningful relationships, especially in a big city like New York, where one can have interactions with several people each day, is difficult.
+It's hard to remember specific nuances about each friend, and how each hangout made you feel.
+That's where VibeCheck comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+VibeCheck is a web app that will allow users to record interactions with friends, reflect on hangouts, and track important details to assess their relationships.
+They will be able to sign up and login to view all of their friends or create new ones.
+For every friend they have, they will be able to add a hangout, new detail they learned about their friend, and record how the interaction made them feel.

+VibeCheck will facilitate the process of making intentional connections by helping users stay mindful of their relationships and the people they choose to spend time with.

 ## Data Model

 (__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items
+The application will store Users, Friends, and Interactions

-* users can have multiple lists (via references)
+* users can have multiple friends (via references)
-* each list can have multiple items (by embedding)
+* each friend can have multiple interactions (by embedding)

 (__TODO__: sample documents)